Submit paperwork and other documents related to your case.

 You'll be under a period of review and observation.
 You will also be given official notice that another Honor Code violation will likely result in a more severe outcome.
 You could possibly be suspended or expelled from the university.

 The statement "Violation of USC Honor Code" will appear below the grade on your transcript.
+Students who have had another violation of the Honor Code are ineligible.
 The grade shall be treated in the same way as any grade would be for the purposes of Grade Point Average and determination of academic standing.

 Petition to Remove Transcription Notation Process